Dropps Review: Testing the Original Plastic-free Laundry & Dishwasher Pods

 But there’s still one thing that’s caused some (rather unfair) controversy: PVA – which stands for polyvinyl alcohol.
 It’s the thin, dissolvable film that the pods are encased in.
 (Also sometimes called PVOH – they’re the same thing.
 And sometimes it’s referred to as a “plastic,” which isn’t really accurate.
 Yes, it’s a synthetic, petroleum-based polymer, but it’s not plastic, and studies show it doesn’t break down into microplastics.)

-This deserves its own section, so I’m writing up a separate article about it (coming soon).
+This deserves its own section, so I’m wrote up a separate article all about the controversy of PVA.

 But the short answer is that there really isn’t much evidence that PVA is a problem.
 If that ever changes, I will absolutely update this here.
 But for now, plastic packaging is a much bigger fish to fry, and I think Dropps are perfectly safe.